-Interview with Jack Stilgoe, associate professor at University College London, fellow of the Alan Turing Institute.
+Interview with Jack Stilgoe, associate professor at University College London, fellow of the Alan Turing Institute, about autonomous car.

 Do you think it will be a long, gradual process to get to the point where autonomous vehicles (AVs) take over the streets, or is it going to happen quite quickly?
 When do you think it will be an everyday thing to own an AV?

 Jack Stilgoe: I think the uptake of self-driving cars at scale will require substantial changes to behaviours, infrastructures and the rules of the road, as well as improvements in the technology inside the cars.
 This means that the transition will be much slower than the enthusiasts predict.
 We should remember that companies, particularly start-ups, have little choice but to pretend this will happen quickly because their strategies are short term.

 Whether this ends up with a model or private ownership, or one of ride-hailing, or a mix, depends on all sorts of factors.
 It’s too early to tell.

 What kind of technologies (hardware and software) does a perfectly safe AV need and how much of it is available today?

 Jack Stilgoe: There will never be such a thing as a perfectly safe technology.
 We do not even know at the moment how safe is safe enough.
 Would people accept something that was just a bit safer than human drivers, or would they demand standards like on planes or trains, which are orders of magnitude safer than driving?
 At the moment, these cars are still learning to drive, and they are creating risks in public.
 In the US, the companies are deciding for themselves what is acceptable, which jeopardises public trust.
 If policymakers are really interested in safety, they should be trying to take control of these experiments.